 Find a fishing boat

-For more advice on choosing a fishing boat, see Powerboat buying: which powerboat is right for me?
+For more advice on choosing a fishing boat, see our guide to powerboat buying: which powerboat is right for me?
 Also read Sports fishers: five top fishing boats and read Alex's Smith's tips on picking the perfect boat for fishing.

-For more on boat fishing in the UK, see Dave Barham's Boat fishing in the UK: a guide and our guide to the UK's main fish types.
+For more on boat fishing in the UK, see Dave Barham's guide to boat fishing in the UK and our the UK's main fish types.